Tell me what a Doula is…

 Volunteer or Discounted DOULA services:

-Best Start has a Client Resource book in our lobby with a section for Volunteer/Discounted Doula Services.
-There are many clients who cannot afford a full price doula and they are grateful for your service.
-For new doulas this is also an excellent opportunity to get experience.
-If you are interested in providing volunteer or discounted doula services to Best Start Birth Center clients, please email: mail@
+Best Start has a Client Resource book in our lobby with a section for Volunteer/Discounted Doula Services for clients who cannot afford a full price doula.
+Most of these doulas are new in their career and offer discounted doula services to gain experience, while assisting a mom who may otherwise not be able to afford a doula.
+If you are a new new doula, and interested in providing volunteer OR discounted doula services to Best Start Birth Center clients, please email: mail@

 Evidence for getting a doula – https://evidencebasedbirth.c